Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Results and discussion

 For the double-period stripe phase, we define an order parameter by considering unit cells consisting of four sites.
 The order parameter is expressed as:

-where \( R \) and \( R' \) denote the positions of unit cells, and \( i, j \) are the indices of sites within a unit cell.
+where $N_{uc}$ is the number of unit cells, \( R \) and \( R' \) denote the positions of unit cells, and \( i, j \) are the indices of sites within a unit cell.
 To simplify the definition, we consider a unit cell consisting of a single site.
 Within this framework, we assign labels such that even-indexed sites correspond to up spins and odd-indexed sites to down spins.
 The resulting order parameter for this alternative labeling scheme is expressed as:

-Figure~\ref{fig:sub_mag} illustrates these order parameters.
-It is evident that the double-stripe order parameter vanishes for antiferromagnetic values of \( J_1 \), while the Néel order parameter vanishes for ferromagnetic \( J_1 \).
-Interestingly, these two order parameters intersect precisely at the exact point.
-Notably, the double-stripe order parameter exhibits a significantly higher magnitude (approximately 0.2), indicating a strong and robust order in this phase.
-In contrast, the Néel order parameter has a much smaller magnitude (around 0.05), suggesting the possibility of an additional phase emerging at large \( J_1 \), which warrants further investigation.
+Fig.~\ref{fig:sub_mag} illustrates these order parameters.
+It is evident that the double-stripe order parameter vanishes for strong antiferromagnetic values of \( J_1 \), while the Néel order parameter vanishes for strong ferromagnetic \( J_1 \).
+Interestingly, these two order parameters intersect precisely at the exact point for finite sizes.
+Notably, the double-stripe order parameter exhibits a significantly higher magnitude ($M^2\approx 0.25$), indicating a strong and robust order in this phase.
+In contrast, the Néel order parameter has a much smaller magnitude ($m^2(\pi,\pi)\approx 0.07$) for large $J_1$, suggesting the possibility of an additional phase emerging at large \( J_1 \), which warrants further investigation.

 To further investigate the nature of the ordered phases in our system, we calculate the static structure factor, which is a key quantity for probing the long-range correlations and spatial ordering of spins.
 The static structure factor \( S(k) \) is given by the Fourier transform of the spin-spin correlation function: